fejlek/Nine-Circles-Bayes/2 Second Circle - Checking, Evaluating, and Comparing Bayesian Models/Second_circle_2_predictive_checking.md

 \end{align*}
 ```

-We can split the model into a population level, which corresponds to
+We split the model into a population level, which corresponds to
 ordinary linear regression, and a group level (i.e., **Subject** level),
 which models the effect of each individual.
 The model corresponds to a
 *random effects model*, which we know from frequentist statistics, and